 Now that you’ve laid down the groundwork, it’s time to hit that seedling with some visual nourishment.
 Project managers (or the person on your team acting as one) should give writers and designers ample time to conceive, revise, and bring ideas to life, but should never totally take their hands off the project.
 It’s up to us to make sure every piece follows our proven path while ironing out points of confusion and turning feedback into executions.

-One of our biggest pieces of advice is to consolidate every stakeholder’s feedback into a single document.
+One of our biggest pieces of advice is to consolidate all your team’s feedback through a single gatekeeper.
 Doing so prevents contradictory feedback, makes sure all your suggestions are seen and applied, and facilitates discussion that leads to achieving the project’s goals.
-See why getting those sorted out first is such a big deal?
+(See why getting those goals sorted out first is such a big deal?)

 What began as an idea is starting to come to life!
 Now it’s time to decide what your infographic has to say.

 Much like the project as a whole, writing copy for an infographic goes a lot more smoothly if you go in with a plan.
 Start with an outline that covers your main “thesis” and each supporting section, subsection, and so forth.
 Filling in a template is a lot less intimidating than staring down a blank page.
-(Remember your audience and project purpose at this point, too.)
+(Remind yourself about your audience and the project’s purpose at this point, too.)

 I know it’s tempting to let your inner Hemingway shine.
 But most often when writing infographic copy, it’s best to stick to the high-level stuff.
 Think by the bullet point — short, specific, and significant writing keeps readers focused and makes your information crystal clear.
 When you think you’re done, go back cut any extraneous details or flowery, overly descriptive language.
 Your job is to do the heavy lifting.
 Let the designer worry about wowing ‘em.

 Now is another one of those times that preparation comes into play.
 When it’s time to wrap things up, include a call-to-action so your readers aren’t left thinking “so what?”
-Learn more about the topic you introduced, schedule a demo for the product or service you explained, etc. Someone could think your infographic was the greatest thing they’ve ever seen, but its potential suffers if there’s no next step.
+Learn more about the topic you introduced, schedule a demo for the product or service you explained, etc. Someone could think your infographic was the greatest thing they’ve ever seen, but its potential for impact suffers if there’s no clear next step for the reader.